tensor-compiler/docs/docs/scientific_computing.md

 $$y_i = A_{ij} \cdot x_j + z_i.$$

-You can use the TACO C++ library to easily and efficiently compute SpMV, as shown here:
+You can use the TACO C++ API to easily and efficiently compute SpMV, as shown
+here:

 ```c++
 // On Linux and MacOS, you can compile and run this program like so: